ephes/django_async/article_sorted.md

 # Django 3.1 Async

-With this shiny new version, you can finally use asynchronous views, middlewares and tests in Django.
-You don't have to change anything when you don't want to use async views.
-In Django 3.1 all of your existing code will run without the need for any modification.
+With this new version, you can finally use asynchronous views, middlewares and tests in Django.
+You don't have to change anything when you don't want to use those async features.
+In Django 3.1 all of your existing code will run without need for modification.

+What to expect from this article?

-1. Small example on how to use views / middlewares / tests
+1. Small examples on how to use views / middlewares / tests
 2. What are async views good for
 3. Comparison with other techniques (multithreading etc)

 # Async View Example

 For this example you need a working installation of [Python](https://www.python.org/).
-Any version from 3.6 onwards should work, but I would recommend to use the latest 3.8 series, because since async is relatively new to Python new versions bring major improvements.
+Any version from 3.6 onwards will do, but I recommend to use the latest 3.8 series, because async is relatively new to Python and new versions still bring major improvements in usability and stability.

 ## Create Virtualenv and Setup Project